 Can I transfer pension rights into my current LGPS Fund from a previous pension scheme?

-The rules of the Scheme do not permit you to transfer pension rights into the LGPS from another pension scheme or, indeed, from another local authority pension fund.
+The rules of the Scheme do not permit you to transfer pension rights into the LGPS from another pension scheme or, indeed, from another LGPS administering authority.

 Points to Note

-If you have a deferred benefit from a previous period of councillor membership in the same LGPS Fund you may opt to aggregate the earlier councillor membership with the current period of councillor membership but only if you opt to do so within 12 months of re-joining the Scheme or such longer period as your council allows.
-This is a council discretion; you can ask your council what their policy is on this matter.
+If you have a deferred benefit from a previous period of councillor membership in the same LGPS administering authority you may opt to aggregate the earlier councillor membership with the current period of councillor membership but only if you opt to do so within 12 months of re-joining the Scheme or such longer period as your council allows.
+This is a council discretion; you can ask your council what their policy is on this.

 Pension rights built up as an employee in England or Wales cannot be joined with rights built up a councillor or mayor in England or Wales and vice versa.

 Retirement benefits